jasongrimes/fretboardfoundation/_chapters/020-chords/020-ergonomics.md

 it's important to know some basic ergonomic principles so that we don't develop habits that lead to pain or difficulty over time.

 The basic ergonomic rule is this:

-**If something hurts,
-stop doing it right away.**
+> **If something hurts, stop doing it right away.**
+>
-Do something else that doesn't hurt instead.
+> Do something else that doesn't hurt instead.
+{: .block-danger }

 Some tips:

-Keep fretting fingers *and thumb* curled as though holding a softball.
+- Keep fretting fingers *and thumb* curled as though holding a softball.
 This prevents undue leverage from being applied to basal joints, which can eventually lead to pain.
 It also keeps fingers nimble and ready to move.

-Keep the fretting wrist at a neutral angle, to prevent tendons from rubbing.
+- Keep the fretting wrist at a neutral angle, to prevent tendons from rubbing.
 Make this easier by adjusting the elbow in and out from the body, and tilting the guitar neck upward.